nicksspirit/MSBA/64018/PythonNotebook/CG_umuoh.md

 pg_exp_for_g6 = lp.lpSum([pg_exp[i] * X_ij[('G6', head(st))] for i, st in enumerate(students.values)]) >= 4
 pg_exp_for_g7 = lp.lpSum([pg_exp[i] * X_ij[('G7', head(st))] for i, st in enumerate(students.values)]) >= 4
 ```

+### We then add the objective function and all the contraints to the model

 ```python